dynatrace-wwse/enablement-browser-dem-biz-observability/docs/6-business-observability-automation.md

 Good to know: The generator will dump in 24 hours worth of historical data, it chooses to do that based on whether there is biz events that already exist with the `event.provider` that you have specified – otherwise it will start to generate new data.
 If you need fresh data, change the event.provider.
 You will also see events with the same event.provider but with `.temp` added – this is normal and is part of how the generator works.

-Once the generator has run, you can go into the execution results and check that the results of the “generate_historical_data” step, you should see messages similar to the below.
+Once the generator has run, you can go into the execution results and check that the results of the “generate_historical_data” step.

 ### Validate Results